chrisstaite/DoTe/README.md

 hostname and certificate is not pinned.
 To pin them, the flags `-h` and `-p` need to be specified after the `-f` flag they are to pin.
-The `-h` will be the hostname to match agains and the `-p` flag is the Base64 encoding of the certificate public key.
+The `-h` will be the hostname to match against and the `-p` flag is the Base64 encoding of the certificate public key.